discordjs/guide/guide/interactions/context-menus.md

 ## Registering context menu commands

-To create a context menu you construct a new `ContextMenuCommandBuilder`.
+To create a context menu command, use the <DocsLink path="class/ContextMenuCommandBuilder" /> class.
 You can then set the type of the context menu (user or message) using the `setType()` method.

 ```js
 const { ContextMenuCommandBuilder, ApplicationCommandType } = require('discord.js');